BlueJeansAndRain/NeedJS/README.md

     // require a top-level or relative to the startPath option.
     main: "main",

-    // Do something with a log message.
-Defaults to ignoring log messages.
-    log: console.log,

     // Called when Needy can't resolve a module name.
 Defaults to an
     // existing require method if one is defined in the scope that
     // required/included Needy.
     fallback: function(name) {
         // Return module exports or throw an exception.
     },

-    // Set a custom name resolution implementation.
-Defaults to a
-    // Needy.Resolver instance created with the options passed to the Needy
-    // constructor.
-This can be an object with a "resolve" method or a
-    // function.
-The method/function will be passed a module name and the
-    // directory of the module that is requiring it.
-It should return a
-    // Needy.Module instance or derivative.
-If it cannot resolve the
-    // module name then it can return false, return a module with source
-    // property set to false, or throw an exception.
-    resolver: new Needy.Resolver(options),

     // Define initializers for specific file extensions.
 There are default
     // initializers for .js, .json, and .node files.
 If a file has an